TZL-Coffee/TZL-Coffee.githut.io/content/product.md

   - block: collection
     content:
       title: Coffee
-      text: some description about the coffee
+      text: Awake the senses, invigorate the spirit.
+Experience the magic of a perfect cup of coffee.
       filters:
         folders:
           - coffee